 Set your budget.
 Most development companies that work according to Agile principles will offer you the possibility to spread development costs instead of paying the whole amount up front.
 However, you still need to assess how much money you can allocate to development, as it will affect your selection of companies to partner with.

-Look for and choose developers.
+Look for and choose medicine delivery app developers.
 Outsourcing software development companies are numerous and scattered all around the world.
 Choosing one is no easy task.
 When looking for a suitable company to build your online pharmacy solution, consider the following:

 - Your budget